fb-pixel

 Conclusion

-But you do need the courage to step into your real identity as a musician.
+But you do need the courage to stop flattening yourself into something safe.

 Be memorable.